The institutional liquidity playbook — free guides + battle-tested MT4/MT5 tools MQL5 Market store →

-This article turns the theory into that checklist: three steps, each with an objective trigger, that convert the cycle into a repeatable trading routine.
+This article turns that theory into the checklist: three steps, each with an objective trigger, that convert the Power of 3 cycle into a repeatable trading routine.

 The full cycle in one image: the range accumulates (1), the failed break below its low manipulates (2), and the true directional move distributes (3).